 The truth of the matter is you want everyone to understand your vows at the ceremony.
 Family and friends will feel welcome and it allows international wedding guests to share in your experience.
 Here are 21 fantastic tips and ideas for a multicultural wedding ceremony and party that everyone can enjoy.

 With the above in mind, you can find a beautiful Dutch monument in Amsterdam to hold your marriage service in English.
 Wedding couples all over the world have questions about entertaining their international guests.
 Basically, you’ll get tips about creating a touching scene at your wedding ceremony.
-At least, enjoy a discreet and intimate party with your own celebrant, direct family members and close friends.
+At least, enjoy a discreet and intimate party with your own celebrant and the two of you.

 12• Find good advice from Holland Expat Center.com

 Finally, once you clarify your legal status in Holland, you can have a multicultural, mixed, interfaith or traditional marriage.
 At Holland Expat Center, you’ll find the right information.
-This will help you plan a Dutch wedding and a two language ceremony.
-Once you’ve decided on a wedding date, you need save the date and send out wedding invitations.
+This will help you plan a Dutch wedding and a two language ceremony (if required).
+Once you’ve decided on a wedding date, you need save the date and find a celebrant.

 Over to you…